 They’re also one of the few species out there that can be taught to swim in a pool or bathtub because they have webbing between their toes.
 They’ll even enjoy it!

 It’s not only possible to teach them how to talk, but their voices are also typically recognized as one of the best you’ll find among small parrots.

-9. Australian Ringneck (Barnardius Zonarius)
+9. Australian Ringneck (Barnardius zonarius)

 When it comes to their appearance, they typically have dark plumage with a unique orange ring around their neck.
 They typically average about 10 inches long, weigh about 100–150 grams, and have a lifespan of approximately 20 years.

 These birds are also known for being relatively quiet compared to many other species out there.
 However, if they get excited, you’ll know it!
-These colorful birds look absolutely fascinating and make great pets for anyone looking to add a little color into their lives.
+These colorful birds look absolutely fascinating and make great pets for anyone looking to add a little color to their lives.

 A lot of owners will keep these birds in pairs because they like the company.
 In fact, when you’re thinking about owning one of these pets yourself, it’s usually easier to buy two from the same breeder at once!

 There are many ways you can go about adopting a pet parrot.
 If you want something small, you’re in luck because there are plenty of breeders out there who breed small parrots.

 However, you might also want to consider adopting a bird from an animal shelter or rescue organization if you can’t afford a breeder’s price tag.
 These organizations don’t receive any funding compared to pet stores that sell animals for profit, so your donation will go straight toward helping additional animals find homes!

 Keep in mind that adopting from shelters takes patience because not everyone has small birds available at any given time.
 Adoption services usually have a lot of applications being processed at once, and your preferred bird might also not be socialized enough to be handled by anyone.